This is the best ever southern caramel cake! buttery cake with homemade caramel sauce is something no one can resist!

-I wanted to make a good cake I already knew she loves my Apple Upside Down Cake but I wanted to make something new!
-That’s just how I am, I never do traditional stuff for birthdays unless it is asked by them.
+I wanted to make a good cake.
+That's just how I am, I never do traditional stuff for birthdays unless it is asked by them.
 If you leave it to me, you will always have a new cake!

 Her love for caramel and caramel products is like an Iranian’s love for saffron, unconditional.
 She likes everything that has a caramel taste and will never say no to caramel.
 So why not making the best ever Southern Caramel cake for her?